-- 1. "Bypass" means the intentional diversion of waste streams from any portion of a treatment facility.
-The permittee may allow any bypass to occur that does not cause effluent limitations to be exceeded, but only if it also is for essential maintenance to assure efficient operation.
-These bypasses are not subject to the provisions of Sections III U 2 and U 3. - 2.
-Notice.
+1. "Bypass," as defined in 4VAC50-60-10, means the intentional diversion of waste streams from any portion of a treatment facility.
+The operator may allow any bypass to occur that does not cause effluent limitations to be exceeded, but only if it also is for essential maintenance to assure efficient operation.
+These bypasses are not subject to the provisions of Sections III U 2 and U 3.

+2. Notice.

-- a.
+a.
 Anticipated bypass.
-If the permittee knows in advance of the need for a bypass, prior notice shall be submitted, if possible at least 10 days before the date of the bypass. - b.
+If the operator knows in advance of the need for a bypass, prior notice shall be submitted, if possible at least 10 days before the date of the bypass.

+b.
 Unanticipated bypass.
-The permittee shall submit notice of an unanticipated bypass as required in Section III I. - 3.
-Prohibition of bypass. - a.
-Bypass is prohibited, and the board or its designee may take enforcement action against a permittee for bypass, unless: - (1) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (2) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass that occurred during normal periods of equipment downtime or preventive maintenance; and - (3) The permittee submitted notices as required under Section III U 2. - b.
-The board or its designee may approve an anticipated bypass, after considering its adverse effects, if the board determines that it will meet the three conditions listed above in Section III U 3 a.
+The operator shall submit notice of an unanticipated bypass as required in Section III I.

+3. Prohibition of bypass.

+a.
+Bypass is prohibited, and the board or its designee may take enforcement action against an operator for bypass, unless:

+(1) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage;

+(2) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass that occurred during normal periods of equipment downtime or preventive maintenance; and b.
+The board or its designee may approve an anticipated bypass, after considering its adverse effects, if the board or its designee determines that it will meet the three conditions listed above in Section III U 3 a.